 The aorta is the main artery of the chest and abdomen that carries blood from the heart to all the body's vital organs, and eventually to the legs and feet.
-An abdominal aortic aneurysm (AAA) is a weakening in the wall of the aorta that causes a widening or "ballooning" of a portion of the artery itself, much like a weak area of an old-fashioned rubber inner tube.
+An abdominal aortic aneurysm (AAA) is a weakening in the wall of the aorta that causes a bulging or "ballooning" in the wall of the artery itself, much like a weak area of an old-fashioned rubber inner tube.
 An aneurysm may continue to grow larger and, if not diagnosed and treated, can rupture, often causing death.
 In the United States, about 15,000 people a year die from a ruptured aortic aneurysm.

-Most of the time there are no symptoms associated with AAAs and most are found by chance during routine physical examination, or the course of treatment or testing for other ailments.
+Most of the time there are no symptoms associated with an AAA.
+They are frequently found by chance during a routine physical examination, or on a CT or ultrasound ordered to evaluate another condition.
 Occasionally, a person may experience low back pain or abdominal pain.
 Symptoms associated with an AAA require urgent attention.

-This involves the injection of an x-ray visible dye so that more detailed films of the aneurysm can be obtained.
+Abdominal Aortic aneurysms are most often diagnosed on ultrasound, CT scan, or MRI.
+An arteriogram is sometimes needed to gain more information about the aneurysm and associated blood vessels.
+This involves the injection of an x-ray visible dye so more detailed images of the aneurysm can be obtained.